astronomer/docs/learn/astro-python-sdk-etl.md

 ## Assumed knowledge

 To get the most out of this guide, you should have an understanding of Airflow decorators.
-See [Introduction to Airflow Decorators guide](airflow-decorators.md).
+See [Introduction to Apache Airflow® Decorators guide](airflow-decorators.md).

 ## Python SDK functions